Man intentionally rammed car of teens, killing 3, after ding-dong-ditch prank in Temescal Valley, victim's mother says

 TEMESCAL VALLEY, Calif.
 (KABC) -- The suspect in an apparent intentional crash that killed three teens in Temescal Valley may have chased them down after they played a prank on him, the mother of one of the victims reportedly said.

-The victims were identified as Drake Ruiz of Corona, Daniel Hawkins of Corona and Jacob Ivascu of Riverside.
-Three other boys were also injured.
-All six were 16 years old.
+The victims, who were 16 years old, were identified as Drake Ruiz of Corona, Daniel Hawkins of Corona and Jacob Ivascu of Riverside.
+Three other teen boys were also injured.
 They attended different high schools - Santiago and Centennial in Corona and Woodcrest Christian in Riverside.

 Authorities say Anurag Chandra, 42, of Corona, intentionally rammed a white Infiniti into the victims' Toyota Prius Sunday night near the intersection of Temescal Canyon Road and Trilogy Parkway.